umbertocappellazzo/CL_SLU/README.md

 ## Running an experiment
 If you want to run the experiments using iCaRL [[2]](#2), random, or closest_to_mean as rehearsal strategy, you need to use `main.py`.
 For GEM [[3]](#3), use `main_GEM.py`.

+The standard CiCL encompasses 10 tasks overall, each of them comprising 3 intents/classes (except the first task that has 4 intents).
+For the first run remember to add `--download_dataset` if you want to download the FSC dataset.

 An experiment is defined by whether the KD is applied or not, either in the feature space or in the predictions space.
 Plus, you need to decide whether to use only the rehearsal data or their combination with the data from the current task.
 You can choose the desired experiment by setting the value for `feat_space_kd` and `preds_space_kd`.
 Each parameter can take three values: `'None'`, `'only_rehe'`, and `'all'`.

-The standard CiCL encompasses 10 tasks overall, each of them comprising 3 intents/classes (except the first task that has 4 intents).
-For all the other parameters, please to the code and/or paper.
-For the first run remember to add `--download_dataset` if you want to download the FSC dataset.
+For all the other parameters (training, TCN enc, etc.), please refer to the code and/or paper.

 Suppose we want to run an experiment using iCaRL as rehearsal strategy with buffer size equal to 930, and we apply the KD in the feature space to only the rehearsal samples, whereas the KD in the predictions space uses both current and rehe data.
 Then the command to run is: